The different types of pension explained

 With a defined contribution scheme, you and/ or your employer make contributions to the pension during your period of membership.
 The contributions build up, along with investment returns to provide you (the pension scheme member) with a pot of money that you later use to generate a retirement income.

 A defined benefit pension pays a retirement income based on salary, length of employment and a calculation made under the rules of the pension scheme.
+The retirement income from a defined benefit pension is guaranteed for life and does not depend on investment performance.